-Energy/Water Efficiency - Energy and water/sewer is one of the largest expense items within an asset's operating profile.
-Energy/water efficiency affects both an asset's current financial profile as well as impacts an asset's future risk profile given exposure to volatile energy/water prices.
+Energy/Water Efficiency - Energy and water/sewer is one of the largest expense items within an home's operating profile.
+Energy/water efficiency affects both a home's current financial profile as well as impacts a home's future risk profile given exposure to volatile conventional energy/water prices.

-Public Transportation Access - Assets with proximate access to public transportation offer alternative means with which to access the site.
-Access to public transportation is a high-value amenity as increasing transportation alternatives decreases a site user's overall transportation costs.
+Public Transportation Access - Homes with proximate access to public transportation offer alternative means with which to access the property.
+Access to public transportation is a high-value amenity as increasing transportation alternatives decreases an owner's overall transportation costs.